 Your culture should fit your brand and leadership style.
 It might be a spirit of fun, creativity, or open collaboration.
 But an engaging atmosphere is necessary for high morale.

-Your marketing team should be connected at a personal and emotional level to the mission and to each other.
-Allow employees transparency into processes and goals.
+Marketing team members should connect at a personal and emotional level to the mission and to each other.
+Give employees transparency into processes and goals.
 Ideally, they should feel self-empowered through freedom of expression and recognition of their accomplishments.

 4. Improve Your Existing Team